Code-Institute-Submissions/mtopircean-project1/README.md

 #### First Time Visitor Target:
 1. Provide a source of information and support on Orthodoxy related topics.
-2. Enable a point of connection with the community by providing updated information on schedule and events as well as allowing the user to connect with the community via facebook and a contact form.
+2. Enable a point of connection with the community by providing updated information on schedule and events as well as allowing the user to connect with the community via Facebook and a contact form.
 3. Provide location instructions for Church`s 2 main location.